 Define different types of matrices in LaTeX

-The matrix is divided into different types according to the position of the elements in the matrix.
+The classification is based on the position of the elements within the structure.

 a_{1,1} & a_{1,2} & \cdots & a_{1,m} \\